beingmrkenny/VesperToDayOne/README.md

 Please note that it currently doesn't work!
 I was unable to import photos, though by removing the photos part of the array, I was able to import the text itself.

-I'm making this available in case anyone wanted to take it and work on it for themselves.
+I'm done with this now so I won't be making any more updates, but I'm making this available in case anyone wanted to take it and work on it for themselves.
+Contributions welcome!